Dafnis Prieto: "I really enjoy that which is called tradition, but I don´t stay there"

 When he is not on tour or wakes up early to teach at the University of Miami, Daphnis Prieto (Santa Clara, 1974) loves to play with his two dogs and have a quiet coffee in the kitchen with his partner.
 Based in Hollywood, Florida, after several years living in New York, his story is similar to other Cuban musicians scattered around the world.
 Almost unknown on the island, Daphnis is sought after as a drummer by great figures of music such as Michel Camilo or Steve Coleman.
 He has been pampered by music critics and his prizes include the MacArthur scholarship of 2011, a recognition that in 37 years only two percussionists have received: the legendary Max Roach, and him.
 If that is not enough, Dafnis has consolidated his own work full of innovation and searches in different formats that right now places Cuban music, as we know it, a thousand light-years away.
 A good example is his latest album, conceived for a format of big band, for which he just received a Grammy nomination for best Latin jazz album.
 His name is Back to the Sunset, and it sounds to me like a newly flowered flamboyant on the horizon.

-How does it a drummer to compose nine songs, lead the 17 musicians of one big band and take care of even the smallest details of the recording?
+How does a drummer to compose nine songs, lead the 17 musicians of one big band and take care of even the smallest detail of the recording?

 "When I sit down to write music, I'm not just a drummer, but a musician in its entirety.
 I like listening and conceiving music in its entirety, it is part of who I am.
 This is my seventh album as a leader, so I'm a little used to carrying this responsibility.
 I have produced all my previous albums, including others released by my Dafnison Music label. "